 Payments & Deposits

-Deposit methods include Visa and Mastercard credit and debit cards, Moneygram and Bitcoin.
+Players can deposit using their choice of 10 cryptocurrencies, Visa, Mastercard or Moneygram.
 Like all the US-facing sportsbooks, Wagerweb’s site is pushing the use of Bitcoin.
 We have found it to be a really convenient and trouble free way of making and receiving payments online, so if you have not given Bitcoin a go then maybe it is time to dip your toe in the water.
 You will wonder what took you so long because there are numerous benefits to using Bitcoin.